mickfuzz/dyne_docs/src/terminal/docs/39-python.md

 The indentation is required in Python.
 Indentation tells the Python interpreter what to include in the *for* loop and what to include in the *if* statement.
-Also, a you must press an additional **Enter** at the last set of three dots to tell the Python interpreter that you\'re done.
+Also, a you must press an additional **Enter** at the last set of three dots to tell the Python interpreter that you're done.

 We can also use command line code in Python by passing it to the *os.system* function.
 For example, if we wanted to delete all of the